Act Score Percentages

 When reviewing your official score report, college admissions counselors look at this score first.
 The average of your four scale scores can be computed with the help of a calculator at your disposal.
 To determine your average, first add up the scores on each of the four scales you used, and then divide that total by 4.

 Your result may include a decimal point.
 Round up to the nearest whole number if the decimal is 0.5 or higher, and round down to the nearest whole number if the decimal is less than 0.5.
-This recommendation comes from ACT Inc.

-What is a Good ACT Score in 2021?
+What is a Good ACT Score in 2023?

 Students taking a test in their arm chairs.